 Available on other podcast players, including

-At Ackah Law, our practice receives calls every day from foreign workers who have many misconceptions about moving to Canada such as:
+At Ackah Law, our practice receives calls every from Americans and Canadians who have been stopped from crossing the border:

 New data shows that applications by immigration lawyers are nearly 50% more successful.
 The chances of a successful immigration application to Canada are much higher - nearly double - if you hire an immigration lawyer to help get your study, work or visitor visas, according to immigration data obtained under an access to information request by The Toronto Star.